-Vector is a newer robot from the consumer robotics company Anki.
-This follows on from the extremely popular and successful Cozmo.
+Vector is a newer robot from the consumer advanced robotics company Anki, now owned by Digital Dream Labs.
+This follows on from the extremely popular and successful Cozmo Robots.

 Aesthetically, both of these robots look quite similar.
 In fact, when you compare Anki Cozmo vs Vector side by side, apart from the color, you may think that there is barely any difference between the two.

 Hence, to know exactly where their differences lie, we will be comparing both these products in detail to find out which would be the better robot friend for you.

 *The product links in this post are affiliate links, which means that if you purchase after following one, I make a small commission from the sale at no additional cost to you.
 Please see our disclosure page for more information.

 - Sphero RVR All Terrain Programmable Robot Review

 - ClicBot Coding Robot Review | Great Programmable Robot For Kids And Adults

 Between Anki Cozmo vs Vector, it is pretty clear that Vector is a far superior robot and a better buy.

 While the Cozmo isn’t a bad robot toy and is an excellent option for kids, it’s not worth spending your money on it when there is already an upgraded option.